RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 - **Example values**: Add support for example values on entity properties and action parameters in the schema (similar to OpenAPI's `example` keyword).
 Useful for documentation UIs to show realistic sample data and for client generators to emit test fixtures.
 Could be expressed as JSON Schema `examples` keyword or as a separate field on `EntityTypeSchema`/`ActionDescription`.
 To be designed in a future iteration.
 - **Tag groups**: Allow grouping entity types by tags for documentation UIs (e.g., "Admin", "Public", "Billing").
 The entity graph already provides natural grouping, but cross-cutting concerns that span multiple entities may benefit from explicit tags.
 To be designed if a concrete use case arises.
 - **Target framework**: `RESTyard.Schema` currently targets `netstandard2.0` for broad compatibility (e.g., `RESTyard.Client` multi-targets `netstandard2.0;net8.0`).
 Reconsider moving to `net10` once all consuming projects have dropped `netstandard2.0` support.
+- **Authorization for auto-registered endpoints**: The existing `ActionParameterTypes` controller and the future `/_schema` endpoint (and potential `SchemaRootHto`) are auto-registered without `[Authorize]`.
+If the API uses per-controller authorization (not global), these endpoints are open to anonymous requests — leaking API structure (parameter shapes, entity types, access groups) to unauthenticated users.
+Options: (1) inherit from app-level auth policy (works if global auth is configured, which is the current behavior), (2) add a configurable auth policy on `HypermediaSchemaOptions` (e.g., `SchemaEndpointPolicy = "AdminOnly"`) that RESTyard applies to auto-registered endpoints, (3) document as the user's responsibility — RESTyard doesn't enforce, user adds global filters or overrides.
+This also affects `ActionParameterTypes` retroactively.
+Decide before shipping the schema endpoint.
 - **`[LinkMediaType]` attribute for static media type hints**: Add a `[LinkMediaType("text/html")]` attribute for `ILink<T>` properties where the media type is always the same (e.g., external file downloads).
 The source generator would read this and populate `LinkDescription.MediaType`, enabling richer client generation — e.g., a generated client method could return `HttpResponseMessage` or `Stream` instead of deserializing Siren when it knows the link serves a non-Siren media type.
 Only useful for links with a fixed media type; dynamic cases (via `WithAvailableMediaType()`) remain runtime-only.
 To prevent mismatches between the declared attribute and the runtime `WithAvailableMediaType()` call, consider either: (a) a Roslyn analyzer that warns when a link property has `[LinkMediaType]` but the code also calls `WithAvailableMediaType()` with a different value, or (b) a runtime check in the generated `ToSiren()` method that validates the actual media type matches the declared attribute and throws/logs on mismatch.
 This must also be supported by thy current SirenConverter that uses reflection to be backwards compattible.